Schedule of Events

 Add session to My Planner

-Advisors from the department will present the highlights of the Department, including the variety of degrees offered, exciting classes, and hands-on experiences available.
+Advisors from the department will present the highlights of the department, including the variety of degrees offered, exciting classes, and hands-on experiences available, focusing specifically on first-year students.

 Start Time: 11:30 a.m.